kleonang/NavUS/README.md

 11 (19/7 - 25/7)           | Further testing and debugging, while polishing the applications as a whole

 ## Setup Instructions
 The `Data` directory contains 4 `JSON` and 4 `Python3` files used to populate Firebase, 1 `Python3` file for the logic of the path calculation, 1 `Python3` file for the logic of the Telegram Bot, as well as 1 `Python3` file used to collect venue data.
 Before running the scripts, ensure that `firebase.json` is replaced with yours downloaded from the `Firebase Console`.
 Also, edit the file `firebaseurl.txt` to your Firebase's URL from the `Firebase Console`.
 For Telegram Bot edit the file `telegramapikey.txt` with yours from `BotFather` and the file `server_url.txt` with the URL of your server running `CalculatePath.py`.
+Also, edit the file `NavUSadmins.txt` to your own Telegram user ID so that you will be able to use the `/getusers` command.

 - ### `Python3` Scripts
   - `InsertBusOperatingHours.py` is used to populate Firebase at the `/BusOperatingHours` reference.
 It contains all the bus operating hours on *Weekdays*, *Saturdays*, and *Sundays and Public Holidays*.